Bryan Gil: Tottenham Hotspur

 Gil signed for Tottenham Hotspur at the beginning of the 2021–22 season in a fee part-exchange deal with Argentine Erik Lamela heading to Sevilla.
 Sky Sports reported the initial fee of £21.6 million, and the contract length was for five years.

 Gil made his debut for the club on 19 August 2021 by starting in the UEFA Europa Conference League first leg tie against Paços de Ferreira, which ended in a 1–0 defeat.
 Ten days later, he made his Premier League debut in a 1–0 home win over Watford as an 88th-minute replacement for goalscorer Son Heung-min.
 His progress was limited by a thigh injury against Burnley in October, followed by a COVID-19 diagnosis in December.

 Having played just 85 minutes over nine league games, Gil was linked to a move back to La Liga in January 2022, to either Real Sociedad or Valencia.
 On the last day of the month, he was loaned to the latter for the remainder of the season.
 He made 17 total appearances for the club, including their penalty shootout defeat to Real Betis in the 2022 Copa del Rey Final on 23 April, in which he came on for goalscorer Hugo Duro with five minutes of regulation time remaining.

 On 30 January 2023, having made 11 appearances for Tottenham mainly as a substitute in the first half of the season – including winning a penalty and praise from manager Antonio Conte in the Champions League against Eintracht Frankfurt – Gil was loaned back to Sevilla for its remainder.
 Twelve days later, in his second game back and first start, he scored to conclude a 2–0 home win over RCD Mallorca.
+In his time at Tottenham, Gil got one assist and zero goals in competitive games, with both goals scored occurring in pre-season games/ friendlies.